Privacy Notice

 The legal ground is art 6.1 (e) and 9.2(j) of the GDPR and applicable national laws.

-The processing location, after processing on the Qualtrics platform, is ESS ERIC HQ, at City, University of London UK, and personal data will be treated in accordance with GDPR.
+The processing location is ESS ERIC HQ, at City, University of London UK, and personal data will be treated in accordance with GDPR.

 The purpose of processing your contact information is for surveys that ESS ERIC is conducting as part of the Pilot Applications in Urban Landscapes (PAUL) project.
 The project will develop and evaluate innovative greenhouse gas measurement technologies and observatories in Munich, Paris and Zurich.
 The surveys are taking place in Munich and Paris.
 This project is funded from the EU Horizon 2020 Research and Innovation Programme (2014-2020) under Grant Agreement No. 101037319.